taneishi/GlomerularSegmentation/README.md

 ## Dataset

-The dataset is based on kidney tissue images provided by *The Human BioMolecular Atlas Program*, HuBMAP, and the corresponding annotations indicating glomerular segmentation[HuBMAP].
+The dataset is based on kidney tissue images provided by *The Human BioMolecular Atlas Program*, HuBMAP, and the corresponding annotations indicating glomerular segmentation[^HuBMAP].
 The kidney tissue images in the HuBMAP dataset consisted of 20 biopsies, 11 of which were fixed by *fresh frozen* and 9 of which by *formalin fixed paraffin embedded*, and then stained with *periodic acid-Schiff*, PAS.
 Of these biopsies, i.e., kidney tissue images, 8 were used for training, 5 for validation, and the remaining 7 were unused for testing.

 The annotations indicating the segmentation of the glomeruli is provided as a binary image in which each pixel of the corresponding kidney tissue image is replaced by a classification label with 1 for the pixels in the glomerulus and 0 for the other pixels.
 This binary image is referred to as the *mask*.